jdx/mise/README.md

 - Adding `.tool-versions` to project's `.gitignore` file.
 This has the downside that you need to commit the change to the ignore file.
 - Adding `.tool-versions` to project's `.git/info/exclude`.
 This file is local to your project so there is no need to commit it.
 - Adding `.tool-versions` to global gitignore (`core.excludesFile`).
 This will cause git to ignore `.tool-versions` files in all projects.
 You can explicitly add one to a project if needed with `git add --force .tool-versions`.

+### What is the difference between "nodejs" and "node" (or "golang" and "go")?

+These are aliased.
+For example, `rtx use nodejs@14.0` is the same as `rtx install node@14.0`.
+This means it is not possible to have these be different plugins.

+This is for convenience so you don't need to remember which one is the "official" name.
+However if something with the aliasing is acting up, submit a ticket or just stick to using "node" and "go".
+Under the hood, when rtx reads a config file or takes CLI input it will swap out "nodejs" and "golang".

+While this change is rolling out, there is some migration code that will move installs/plugins from the "nodejs" and "golang" directories to the new names.
+If this runs for you you'll see a message but it should not run again unless there is some kind of problem.
+In this case, it's probably easiest to just run `rm -rf ~/.local/share/rtx/installs/{golang,nodejs} ~/.local/share/rtx/plugins/{golang,nodejs}`.

+Once most users have migrated over this migration code will be removed.

 ### What does `rtx activate` do?